 If your company owns, or is considering registering, a patent you could be eligible for a relief which will begin to reduce your corporation tax bill.
-‘Patent Box’ has been introduced to incentivise UK companies to develop new products.
-The tax reduction has been phased in since April 2013 so by 2017 eligible businesses will be paying just 10% tax on their relevant profits.
+‘Patent Box’ was introduced to incentivise UK companies to develop new products.
+The tax reduction means eligible businesses pay just 10% tax on their relevant profits.

 This reduced rate of tax will apply to certain profits derived from either licensing or sale of the patent rights or from the sale of the invention itself or, more interestingly, from the sale of products which include the patented item.

 For example, take two competitor businesses each making a similar product: one has developed a patented item forming part of their product, one has not.
 The company with the patent could be paying 10% tax on part of its profits compared to the 19% full rate of corporation tax its competitor would be paying, giving the business with the patent an overall advantage.